sayan01/sc-activity-questions/q-sed-3/README.md

 The function definition may contain any number of spaces before or after the symbols.
 The `{` should be the last character on the line, excluding any trailing spaces or tabs.
 The word function can be preceded by any number of spaces or tabs.

+Your `script.sh` should use sed commands to accomplish this.